J.O. McClurkan Scholarship

 The J. O. McClurkan Scholarship is a full-tuition scholarship in honor of Trevecca’s first president, Reverend J. O. McClurkan.
 Rev J.O.
 McClurkan served from Trevecca’s beginning in 1901 until his death in 1914.
 Recipients of the full-tuition scholarship embody the spirit of Rev. McClurkan which is best described by the simple phrase, “He Lived for Others.”

 To apply for the J. O. McClurkan Scholarship, students must have a 29 or higher composite score on the ACT (1340+ RSAT) and a 3.5 or higher GPA.
 We encourage students that meet these academic requirements to apply to the university at www.trevecca.edu/apply and submit the McClurkan scholarship application.
-Both applications are available now and must be submitted by October 25, 2017.
+The application for 2019-2020 will be available beginning July 1, 2018.

-The top candidates will be invited to campus for the McClurkan Scholarship Day on Friday, November 10, 2017.
+The top candidates will be invited to campus for the McClurkan Scholarship Day.
 As we celebrate the academic achievements of these hard-working, driven, high-achieving students, we also give them the chance to experience the campus and interact with fellow scholars.
 Students who are invited and attend will have the opportunity to meet one-on-one with professors in their intended field of study, tour the campus with current students, and interview with Trevecca’s Academic Deans and members of the President’s Cabinet.
-This V.I.P Day is tailor-made for these exceptional students.
+This V.I.P day is tailor-made for these exceptional students.

 Being selected to compete at McClurkan Scholarship Day enters students into the prestigious category of "McClurkan Scholar."
 These individuals are the best and brightest, and as such McClurkan Scholars have opportunities afforded them that are unique to their status.
 Additionally, McClurkan Scholars receive special recognition at the time of graduation from Trevecca.
 These are the elite academic students within the university.